Simulating rare kaon decays $K^{+}\to\pi^{+}\ell^{+}\ell^{-}$ using domain wall lattice QCD with physical light quark masses: Conclusion

 \section{Conclusion}

-We have carried out the first lattice QCD calculation of the $K^{+}\to\pi^{+}\ell^{+}\ell^{-}$ decay amplitude using near-physical pion and kaon masses.
+We have carried out the first lattice QCD calculation of the $K^{+}\to\pi^{+}\ell^{+}\ell^{-}$ decay amplitude using physical pion and kaon masses.
+When using physical light-quark masses, even with unphysically light charm-quark masses, the contributions in the GIM loops statistically decorrelate, as shown in Fig.~\ref{fig:gim_corr_mat}.
+This contributes to the unsatisfactory amount of noise in GIM subtraction, as can be seen in Fig.~\ref{fig:Q1Q2_c1}.
+Although sparse noises reduced the statistical error introduced by the single-propagator trace contribution to the Eye and Saucer diagrams, we are not able to obtain a well-resolved result for the amplitude.

 The form factor that encapsulates the behavior of the long-distance amplitude of the rare kaon decay was found to be $V\left(0.013\left(2\right)\right)=-0.87\left(4.44\right)$.
-When this is compared to experimental results, $V^{exp}\left(0\right) \equiv a^{exp}_{+}=-0.578(16)$ for the electron and $a^{exp}_{+}=-0.592(15)$ for the muon, it can be seen that the error on our lattice result is about $8$ times larger than the central value of the experimental result.
-When using physical light-quark masses, even with unphysically light charm-quark masses, the GIM loop contributions statistically decorrelate.
-This contributes to the unsatisfactory amount of noise in GIM subtraction, as can be seen in Fig.~\ref{fig:Q1Q2_c1}.
-Although sparse noises reduced the statistical error introduced by the single-propagator trace contribution to the Eye and Saucer diagrams, we are still not able to obtain a well-resolved result for the amplitude.
+When this is compared to experimental results, $V^{exp}\left(0\right) \equiv a^{exp}_{+}=-0.578(16)$ from the electron and $a^{exp}_{+}=-0.592(15)$ from the muon, it can be seen that the error on our lattice result is about $8$ times larger than the central value of the experimental result.
+However, our error is $3$ times larger than the phenomenological central value obtained in \cite{D_Ambrosio_2019,D_Ambrosio_2019b}, which suggests that lattice QCD calculations will be able to provide a competitive theoretical bound on $a_+$ in the coming years.

-Square-root scaling of the error tells us that obtaining an error that is of the same order as the experimental central value naively looks computationally unfeasible at this time.
 We would like to stress that since the noise emerges mainly from the lack of correlation in the GIM subtraction, the error obtained here has the potential to be reduced beyond square-root scaling by optimising the stochastic estimator used for the up-charm loops.
-Any improvements that can be made to the calculation of single-propagator traces will be crucial for the study of the decay process we are interested in.
 Such problems have common elements with similar challenges in computing quark-disconnected diagrams, for example as discussed in~\cite{Giusti:2019kff}.

-Further improvements to the analysis may come from integrating over the current insertion time $t_{J}$, as well as the weak-Hamiltonian time $t_{H}$.
-Though this will not tackle the dominant source of noise for this decay, its use may help to reduce importantly the number of inversions needed to obtain the relevant 4-point functions.

 Finally, it might also be possible to work in 3-flavor QCD, foregoing the calculation of the charm-quark loop \cite{ALawsonsThesis}, further reducing computational costs.
 This would require a new renormalization procedure which would be analogous to that of the $K\to\pi\nu\bar{\nu}$ study that was performed by the RBC-UKQCD collaborations previously \cite{Christ_2016_nunubar, Bai_2017_nunubar}.